skeezicsb/PERQemu/PERQemu/Readme.txt

     - Canon LBP-10 (or Canon CX) laser printer interface
     - QIC streamer tape connection

-A later PERQ-2 series extends the original design in some significant ways and adds a number of additional IO options.
+Introduced in 1983, the PERQ-2 series extends the original design in some significant ways and adds a number of additional IO options:

+    - A landscape display, with 1280 x 1024 pixels (1bpp)
+    - An 8" Micropolis disk (PERQ-2 or PERQ-2/T1) or up to two 5.25" MFM/ST506
+      disks (PERQ-2/T2 or /T4) replace the Shugart 14" hard drive
+    - The standard I/O board incorporates an Ethernet controller and a faster Z80 subsystem with RTC chip, second RS-232 port
+    - A 24-bit version of the 16K CPU extends the memory capacity to 8MB in the rare PERQ-2/T4 model

+PERQemu will (soon) emulate all of the standard PERQ-1 and PERQ-2 configurations and peripherals.

 1.2 Current Status